 The main focus of this course will center on designing a personal lifetime fitness and nutritional program.
-Students will participate in activities that will improve their physical and health-related skills, through these possible activities: yoga, pillow hockey, eclipse ball, Pickleball, soccer, orienteering, flag football, badminton, recreational activities, and archery.
+Students will participate in activities that will improve their physical and health-related skills, through these possible activities: yoga, pillow hockey, eclipse ball, Pickleball, orienteering, flag football, field hockey, recreational activities, and archery.
+The critical concern of nonviolence is prioritized in every activity through an emphasis on teamwork.